 Verizon is shaking up its prepaid plan options today, starting with a new name: ALLSET (ALL CAPS).
 Unlike some competitors, the basic plans start at a flat fee and the only expansion options come from

 Bridge data BRIDGE DATA add-on packs.
 The smartphone plan starts at $45 a month for unlimited voice calls and text messages, plus a somewhat paltry 500MB of data.

-If 500MB seems a bit low for your prepaid data needs, you can top it up with BRIDGE DATA packs.
+If 500MB seems a bit low for your prepaid data needs, you can top it up with BRIDGE DATA packs. $5 gets you an additional 500MB (expiring after 30 days), $10 gets you 1GB, and $20 is the best deal at 3GB (both expiring after 90 days).
 Read More

 In a pair of exciting tweets (and a Google+ post), the Android team has announced that the WiFi Nexus 7 (both 2012 and 2013 models) will begin getting updated to Android 4.4 KitKat today, while the mobile data-enabled Nexus 7 and Nexus 4 will get the update "soon."